ctoriola/ncrypt2/README.md

    - Go to the "Admin" tab in the application
    - Login with username: `admin` and your chosen password
    - View statistics, manage files, and monitor usage

+**Note**: Firebase authentication is the new standard and provides better security and user experience.

 ### Storage Backends